 If you are a vegetarian and you like to travel like me, then you know how difficult it can be sometimes.
-Also I am not the kind of person who will go to another country and then eat only Indian food.
+Also, I am not the kind of person who will go to another country and then eat only Indian food.
 If I wanted to eat Indian food, then I would prefer to have it in India.
-I would love to try new cuisines, new food palates and I believe that it is an integral part of a traveling experience.
+I would love to try new cuisines, new food palates and I believe that it is an integral part of travelling experience.

 On my first day there, I was randomly walking around the Westmont railway station since I had time to kill before the next train arrived.
-That is when I found this cute little cake shop La Petite Sweet and the cupcake I had there was lip smacking.
-Yes I have a sweet tooth and hence I loved this one.
+That is when I found this cute little Sweet and La Petite Sweet and the cupcake I had there was lip-smacking.
+Yes, I have a sweet tooth and hence I loved this one.

 The one thing I missed having in Chicago was the Deep Dish Pizza.
 We had plans of going but I was so tired from the jet lag that I missed this one.